 Attach a small wipes package to the top of the holder with rubber bands, and store extra diapers and a change of clothes in the bottom.

-21. Soak natural corks in rubbing alcohol and use them as fire starters.
+23. Soak natural wine corks in rubbing alcohol for fire starters.

 Fill a mason jar with wine corks and 90% rubbing alcohol, and let the corks soak for at least a week before using.
 If you’re in need of fire starters ASAP, the alcohol-soaked corks should work after soaking for two days.